5 Ways to Navigate Breast Health

 Women With Dense Breasts Have It Harder

-About more than 50 percent of women have dense breasts, which can mask abnormalities on a standard digital mammogram, making it more difficult to screen.
+More than 50% of women have dense breasts, which can mask abnormalities on a standard digital mammogram, making it more difficult to screen.
 Dense breast tissue is also an independent risk factor for developing breast cancer.
-The FDA-approved automated breast ultrasound screening exam (ABUS) is designed to supplement the yearly mammogram to detect cancer in women with dense breasts.
+The automated breast ultrasound screening exam (ABUS) is designed to supplement the yearly mammogram to detect cancer in women with dense breasts.
 Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital were the first hospitals in the western suburbs to offer this leading-edge screening tool.

-Breast health takes time to navigate and breast cancer prevention can be a multistep journey.
-Your primary care physician can support you along the way and connect you with specialists downtown, on the north shore or in the western suburbs who can provide quick results, cancer expertise and other support services as well as access to clinical trials, breakthrough research and academic cancer care services.
+Breast health takes time to navigate, and breast cancer prevention can be a multistep journey.
+Your primary care physician can support you along the way and connect you with specialists in breast health to guide you through prevention and screening as well as diagnosis and treatment if needed.